zZissou/tunely/docs/sprint2.md

 ## Step 2:

 1. Edit your `app.js`.
-Use jQuery to capture the form values and serialize them.  `console.log` the output.
+Use jQuery to capture the form values when the form is submitted and serialize them.  `console.log` the output.

 sample serialized form data: